IU (entertainer): 2013: First starring roles and Modern Times

-IU started 2013 by taking on her first leading role in a television series, playing the title role in You're the Best, Lee Soon-shin.
+IU took her first leading role in a television series in 2013, playing the title role in You Are the Best!.
 Her character was described as a "loser" who is seemingly average in every way except for her daring and bright personality, which helps her to overcome hardships.
 Despite the worries of casting someone who is better known as a singer in the role, director Yoon Sung-sik decided to cast IU after seeing her performance in Dream High and thought that she suited the image he had envisioned for the character.
 Her co-stars Go Doo-shim and Lee Ji-hoon, as well as the production crew, praised her performance, especially during emotional scenes.
 As the series progressed, IU's performance garnered positive critical reviews despite early reservations shown about her casting, with the viewership ratings reaching a peak of 30.8%.
 She was nominated for the Excellence in Acting Award (Best Actress in a Serial Drama) at the 2013 KBS Drama Awards.
 For the drama, she released a recording with her co-star Jo Jung-suk of her self-composed duet, "Beautiful Song" (예쁘다송), which was not included on the official soundtrack.

 In the same period, IU released her second Japanese extended-play album, Can You Hear Me?, featuring her first original Japanese songs.
-Two tracks from the album were released as singles; "Beautiful Dancer" and "New World" peaked at number 66 and 76 respectively on the Billboard Japan Hot 100, ranking significantly lower than her Japanese-translated versions of "Good Day" and "You & I", which were top 10 releases.
+Two tracks from the album were released as singles; "Beautiful Dancer" and "New World" peaked at number 66 and 76 respectively on the Billboard Japan Hot 100.
 Rolling Stone Japan gave the album a positive review, highlighting "Beautiful Dancer" and "Truth" as stand-out tracks.
 In an interview with Oricon, IU recalled how shocked and touched she was to receive "Beautiful Dancer" and "Truth" from R&B producers Jimmy Jam and Terry Lewis.
 Her next Japanese single, "Monday Afternoon", was released on September 11, 2013, debuting at number 27 on Billboard Japan Hot 100 chart and number 9 on Japan's Oricon Daily Chart.